OctopusDeploy/docs/docs/key-concepts/tenants/tenant-tags.md

 In Octopus, tenant tags help you to classify your tenants using custom tags that meet your needs, and tailor tenanted deployments for your projects and environments.
 Tenant tags also make it easier to work with tenants as groups instead of individuals.
 Using tags you can apply meaningful metadata to tenants, to describe them using your own terminology, improve search and filtering, and tailor the deployment process to their needs.

-Octopus allows you to group grouped similar tags together into tag sets.
+Octopus allows you to group similar tags together into tag sets.
 This enables you to more easily understand which tags fit together, what effect they should have on tenanted deployments, and design powerful tag-based queries using combinations of tags.

 :::success
 Have you read [our guide](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/index.md) on multi-tenant deployments yet?
 There is a section dedicated to [working with groups of tenants using tags](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md).